Osprey Migration in Children’s Books

 Males and females take separate vacations, which someone waggishly suggested is the reason they can stay mated for life.
 The young travel on their own when they head south.
 They do not follow their parents, but work on pure instinct, apparently following a fairly simple two-line program: Go south and stay over land as long as possible.
 This gets them to the Keys in Florida, the southeastern tip of Cuba, and many of them to the little peninsula on the south coast of Hispaniola.

 The young remain on their wintering grounds for an extra year, not returning until just before their first “hatch day”.
-They’re not going to breed until they’re 3 or 4 anyway, so we suspected they may use the extra time to locate a really reliable fishing spot for future migrations, but our growing data set for young birds suggests that they’ve already settled down well before their “extra” year in the tropics, so it may just be an adaptation to avoid the risks associated with a 3000+ mile trip.
+They’re not going to breed until they’re 3 or 4 anyway, so we suspected they may use the extra time to locate a reliable fishing spot for future migrations, but our growing data set for young birds suggests that they’ve already settled down well before their “extra” year in the tropics, so it may just be an adaptation to avoid the risks associated with a 3000+ mile trip.

 So it seems that Doodles and Jots’ Osprey has a permanent home near her.
 That is so cool!